Killing of Amir Locke: In Minneapolis—Saint Paul

 On the evening of February 4, protesters in cars began honking outside Minneapolis City Hall and then moved through downtown towards where the shooting occurred, until about 8:00 p.m.
 On February 5, hundreds of people in Minneapolis protested Locke's death.
 On February 6, protesters gathered outside Huffman's home in the Cedar-Isles-Dean neighborhood of Minneapolis to demand her resignation.

 On February 8, high school students in St. Paul and Minneapolis organized by MN Teen Activists walked out of class in protest and marched to the residence of the governor.
 Jerome Treadwell, the executive director of MN Teen Activists, stated, "Our message today is that we need to protect young black lives.
 We are humans, we deserve to live and we have hopes and dreams."

 On February 11, a protest of approximately 100 people marched through south Minneapolis during the evening to demand justice over the police killings of Amir Locke and Winston Boogie Smith, who had been killed by law enforcement on June 3, 2021.
 Along Lake Street, several properties were vandalized and tagged with anti-police and anarchist graffiti.
 Some demonstrators threw rocks at the Minneapolis Police Department's fifth precinct station building.

 On February 16, approximately 40 protesters gathered outside the home of Minneapolis Mayor Jacob Frey to demand justice over Locke's death.

 On February 20, protesters gathered outside the Minnesota State Capitol building in Saint Paul for a "Justice for Amir Locke" rally.

 On April 6, activists held a press conference and rally outside the Hennepin County Government Center in Minneapolis to express their anger and frustration over the decision by state and county authorities to not file criminal charges against the officer who fatally shot Locke.
 A protest march in downtown Minneapolis followed on April 8 that featured a crowd of approximately 80 people.

 Elsewhere

 In Chicago, Illinois, a protest over Locke's death was held on February 11.

 A protest related to Locke's killing was planned in the Normandale Park area of Portland, Oregon, on February 19, 2022.
-According to court documents, a mass shooting near Normandale Park resulted in the death of one demonstrator and injured four, and ended after the shooter was shot by a bystander.
+According to court documents, a mass shooting near Normandale Park resulted in the death of two demonstrators and injured three, and ended after the shooter was shot by a bystander.